Morning wood can occur due to sexual stimulation. But it can also occur due to other natural processes in the body, including hormone shifts.

-Most likely, this is a sign of physical erectile dysfunction (ED).
+Most likely, this is a sign of physical ED.
 You may have something happening within your body that’s preventing adequate blood or nerve supply for proper erectile function.
 You may be more likely to experience ED if you:

-NPT may become less common as you get older, but if you’re young and are not experiencing a morning erection or if your erections suddenly stop, it may be time to see your doctor.
+NPT may become less common as you get older, but if you’re young and are not experiencing a morning erection or if your erections suddenly stop, it may be time to contact a doctor.

-Morning wood is healthy, and it’s rarely a reason to see your doctor.
+Morning wood is healthy, and it’s rarely a reason to contact your doctor.
 However, two situations may mean it’s time to make an appointment.
 These include:

 You stop having morning wood

 If you frequently experienced morning wood but now are not experiencing it at all or have fewer erections, you should talk with a doctor.